 - New equipment must be advised to the person responsible for that area in order that it can be added to future PAT testing schedules.

 - Any defective or suspected defective equipment, systems of work, fittings etc must be reported to the relevant department head and attended to as soon as possible.

 All staff will receive a brief and/or a copy of the emergency evacuation plan at induction, and they will be periodically provided with updated information as the emergency evacuation plan is routinely reviewed and amendments are introduced.

 Personal Emergency Evacuation Plans are to be completed, provided and exercised for any vulnerable persons to be able to ensure safe, assisted evacuation in the event of an emergency incident.

-- Fire evacuation procedures, fire safety training and fire alarm testing are carried out in accordance with corporate guidance and the school's Staff Handbook
+- Fire evacuation procedures, fire safety training and fire alarm testing are carried out in accordance with corporate guidance.

-First Aid trained staff are located in the medical room during school hours and throughout the school premises.
+Arrangements regarding first aid provision are set out in the First Aid Policy.
+First Aid trained staff are located in the medical room during school hours and in the areas listed in Annexe 1.

 First aid is never to be administered by anyone except first aid trained staff with in-date training certification, operating within the parameters of their training.